Call us at: 561-736-2377

 Your gums and supporting bone are the foundation of your smile.

 This insidious disease can wreak havoc on your social and professional life.
-We decided not to gross you out with photos in this topic!
-J
+It can cause receding gums and eventually tooth loss.
+We decided not to gross you out with photos on this topic!

 Floss or DIE???